JeyDotC/jeydotc.github.io/_drafts/Use-Just-Your-Language.md

 The main target for this article is **server side HTML output**, but, with some extensions, it could be applied to client side.

+> **Note:** In this article we won't implement the solution, but rather provide some theoretical guidelines on how to do so, you can look at some example implementations at the [Conclusions and Sample implementations](#conclusions-and-sample-implementations) section.

 ## But, why?

 Mostly because I'd like to demonstrate you don't need another language to do it as long as you're disciplined enough.